yoavram/Cupertino/draft.md

 Therefore, the leading eigenvalue is the stable population mean fitness: $\bar{\omega}^*=\lambda^*$.

 @Ram2012 have demonstrated a weaker version of the above theorem.
-Translated to the notation presented here, they modeled a population at the mutation-selection balance in which no more than one mutation occurs per individual per generation, i.e. the mutation rate is $\mu \ll 1$.
+Translated to the notation presented here, they modeled a population at the mutation-selection balance in which no more than one mutation occurs per individual per generation:
-Specifically,
 $$
 M_{i,j} = \begin{cases}
 \beta \mu & i = j-1 \\